dentarg/auth0-blog/_posts/2018-01-16-introducing-custom-domains-preview-with-auth0.markdown

 {% include tweet_quote.html quote_text="Using a custom domain with Auth0 allows your users to feel confident that they are providing their credentials to the right party.
 Authentication happens within the context of your brand." %}

-Auth0 support for custom domains allows you to let us do the authentication heavy lifting for you without compromising your branding experience.
+Auth0 support for custom domains allows us to do the authentication heavy lifting for you without compromising your branding experience.

 ### Customer Benefits